Teriks/libasm_io/library-documentation.md

-**Note:** due to stack alignment requirements on Windows (RSP is required to be aligned to 16 bytes), use of push and pop in Windows assembly will break your program.  on Windows, instead of using push and pop, allocate all the space you need on the stack and use it to save registers when needed.
+**Note:** due to stack alignment requirements on Windows (RSP is required to be aligned to 16 bytes), use of push and pop in Windows assembly will break your program.
+On Windows, instead of using push and pop, allocate all the space you need on the stack and use it to save registers when needed.

-Make sure the space you allocated on the stack is a size in bytes that is divisible evenly by 16 (AKA: Aligned to 16 bytes) And also, when programming on Windows; Windows will expect any function that calls other functions to have at least 32 bytes on the stack regardless of whether it is needed or not
+Make sure the space you allocated on the stack is a size in bytes that is divisible evenly by 16 (AKA: Aligned to 16 bytes).
+Also, Windows will expect any function that calls other functions to have at least 32 bytes on the stack regardless of whether it is needed or not

-All examples in this library are programmed with 16 byte stack alignment for source compatibility with Windows (Cygwin)
+All examples in this library are programmed with 16 byte stack alignment for source compatibility with Windows (Cygwin).

 # Linking to the library